 - WAIVED: 20 hours of documented work with elementary-level students in U.S. public K-5 grade classrooms, completed in the last two years and completed before application deadline

 - Meet all UW Bothell admissions requirements

 - Online application

 - Why do you want to be a teacher?
 What does it take to be a good teacher?
 Where do you need to grow in order to become one?

 - Share what strengths and perspectives you would bring to UW Bothell’s teacher certification program based on your lived experiences.
 Include examples of yourself as a learner and what you’ve learned from your interactions with youth.

 - Describe your learning related to diversity, equity, and inclusion, and how you respond when new or challenging issues arise.
 How will you bring this learning into your future practice as a teacher?

 - Transcripts for all degree-granting institutions and institutions where you completed Academic Breadth coursework.
 Official transcripts must be sent directly to the UW Bothell Admissions Office.

-- WAIVED for 2022-2023 application cycle: Documentation of 20 hours of public elementary school classroom experience
+- WAIVED: Documentation of 20 hours of public elementary school classroom experience

-- Academic Breadth form completed by a School of Educational Studies advisor
+- Academic Breadth transcript evaluation form completed by a School of Educational Studies advisor

-- An admissions advisor will help you work with the School of Educational Studies to review your transcripts for Academic Breadth coursework and complete an Academic Breadth form
+- An admissions counselor will help you work with the School of Educational Studies to evaluate your transcripts

 - Two Recommendations – any two from the following: